shurcooL/gostatus/README.md

 Caveats
 -------

-- It currently prints remote version information only for git repositories.
-Mercurial support to be done...
 - It currently lists one Go package per repo (even if there are many), in order to avoid polling same repo more than once.
 A proper solution will be to cache and reuse the results, to be done.